azuredevcollege/trainingdays/day4/challenges/05-challenge-common-cicd.md

 - **workflows**, here we find all prepared GitHub Actions workflow for the Azure Developer College
 - **infrastructure**, here we find all bicep modules to deploy the needed Azure infrastructure for all components

+### Infrastructure as code

 Take your time and have a look at the structure of the bicep files.
-Under the directory `infrastructure` we can find all the bounded contexts of the sample application:
+Under the directory `infrastructure` we can find all bounded contexts of the sample application:

 - **common** > the shared Azure resource
 - **contacts** > Contact Context